Golf unveils a modern set of rules to make it easier to play

 Depending on the six-month public comment period, the proposal would be finalized in 2018 and become effective in 2019.

 One of the proposed rules would penalize caddies who stand behind their players until right before the shot, to help them with alignment.
 That is most prominent on the LPGA Tour.
-If the modern rules are adopted, caddies would have move as soon as their players take their stances.
+If the modern rules are adopted, caddies would have to move as soon as their players take their stances.

 ''This is one we stepped back and said, 'Aligning yourself is just fundamental to playing the game,''' Pagel said. ''It's not that caddies can no longer help the player.
 But when a player goes to set up to the ball, that challenge is the player's.''